otrenav/python-patterns/README.md

 ---

-As always, have fun learning something new!

----

 When an implementation is added or modified, be sure to update this file and rerun `append_output.sh` (eg. ./append_output.sh borg.py) to keep the output comments at the bottom up to date.